ExtensityAI/symbolicai/README.md

         pass
 ```

 As we show, the Semantic API uses Python `Decorators` to define operations.
 The `@bd.zero_shot` decorator is used to define a custom operation that does not require any demonstration examples, since the prompt is expressive enough.
 In the shown example, the `zero_shot` decorator takes in two arguments: `prompt` and `constraints`.
 The `prompt` argument is used to define the prompt that is used to condition on our desired operation behavior.
-The `constraints` argument is used to define validation constraints of the computed outcome, and if it fulfils our expectations.
+The `constraints` argument is used to define validation constraints of the computed outcome, to ensure it fulfils our expectations.

 If the constraint is not fulfilled, the above implementation would reach out to the specified `default` implementation or default value.
 If no default implementation or value was found, the Semantic API would raise an `ConstraintViolationException`.